Rec Room Chic

 What was once known as the rec (for recreation) room has really evolved.
 If you’ve bought a house recently that needs upgrading, chances are good that the family room or playroom will have fake wood paneling, linoleum floors or shag carpeting, acoustic tile ceilings and a junky collection of cast-off furniture.
 It may include a crusty bar sporting mirror decals, conjuring an image of swinging parties with neighbors whom time forgot.
-Because of its basement location, poor ventilation, poor lighting and faulty heating, you may have more of a “situation”
+Because of its basement location, poor ventilation, poor lighting and faulty heating, you may have more of a “situation” than an oasis.

 In the past, people would throw the kids in there while they pursued more sophisticated entertainment elsewhere, but these days, the former rec room needs to appeal to every age and function.
 Since TVs have moved to every room in the house, the old “TV room” has now supersized into accommodating home gym equipment, arts and crafts tables, a yoga space and of course, the traditional pool or pingpong table.
 Regardless of how many square feet you’ve got to work with, the key is to figure out your priorities, create defined areas within the room and respect its functions.
 If you treat it like the Island of Misfit Toys, you will never feel comfortable there.